-Thoughts from Donna and Dom - my parents:
+Thoughts from Donna and Dom -

 All 3 of my grandparents lived together with my parents for several years.
 There were lots of fond memories and my parents were very happy to have been able to take care of them for as long as they could.
 I asked them to write down memories and challenges they faced.
 Maybe you can relate.